ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

     - Stay for few days to 3 weeks
     - Associated with Carditis
 ## Others
-- fever except in pure chor
+- fever except in pure chorea
+- High grade 39C
+- Elevated inflammatory markers
+## Evidence of GAS infection
+- except in Chorea and low grade carditis, essential for making diagns